robsonvn/laravel-couchdb/readme.md

 * Due the way we're creating index this library does not work with the Full Text Search engine enabled yet.
 * Aggregation, group by and distinct operations is not supported yet.

 TODO
 ------------

 * Add compatibility to work with Full Text Search engine.
 * Add support to MorphToMany relationship.
 * Add support to aggregation, group by and distinct operations.
+* Create a query cursor.
+* Add support to get casted attribute using doting notation.

 ## Special Thanks